 Check out Cardinal Guzman’s blog for July in Norway: https://cardinalguzman.wordpress.com/2017/07/18/the-changing-seasons-july-2017/

 It’s officially the first month of winter in Australia.
 Here in this part of the country that’s more wintry than most, many of the trees are leafless, the maximum today is 13, feels like 8, the public servants still run morning, noon and night even when the wind is blowing at 35 knots, and if you’re standing beside the lake taking photos of the landscape, you get wet.

 In Canberra there’s a street that exists because of war.
 On either side of Anzac Parade there are statues and sculptures to commemorate those men and women who went off to every war that Australia has been part of over the past century and more.
 At the head of the street is the biggest monument of them all, the Australian War Memorial, not a statue but a building, built to commemorate those who fought in the First World War.
 Every war has been represented except one.
 The Boer War in South Africa.

-But the need is about to be satisfied for a memorial for the mounted troops that fought there between 1899 and 1902.
+We’ve needed a memorial for the mounted troops who fought there between 1899 and 1902.
+That gap will soon be filled.
 The sculptor, Louis Laumen, has created four bronze riders and horses for the commission.
 They are in place on Anzac Parade, but will remain covered in black plastic until the official opening on 31st May.

 Until then we’ll be seeing phantom riders at dusk.